osisoft/OSI-Samples-OCS/advanced_samples/Grafana/README.md

 - Register a Client Credentials Client in OSIsoft Cloud Services; a client secret will need to be provided to the sample plugin configuration
 - [NodeJS](https://nodejs.org/en/)

+## Known Security Issues

+This sample has a dependency on the npm package [@grafana/toolkit](https://www.npmjs.com/package/@grafana/toolkit), which has multiple dependencies with security vulnerabilities.
+Please note that using this sample is potentially unsafe due to these issues.
+Please review these issues before using this sample.
+See [VULNERABILITIES.md](VULNERABILITIES.md) for details.

 ## Running the Sample

 1. Copy this folder to your Grafana server's plugins directory, like `.../grafana/data/plugins`